arizvisa/ida-minsc/docs/static/install.rst

 This project depends on a small number of Python modules that you will need to install into Python's "``site-packages``" directory.
-These modules are mostly used to provide a reasonable graph implementation.
-But there are other modules which are used for compatibility with both Python3 and Python2.
+These modules are mostly used to provide a reasonable graph implementation, but there are other modules which are used for retaining compatibility with both Python3 and Python2.

 To install these required modules you can use the "``pip``" tool which comes with Python to install them.
-In the root of the repository, there's a file "``requirements.txt``" that you can use.
+In the root of the repository, there's a file "``requirements.txt``" that you can use to accomplish this.
 This file contains the required dependencies and can be installed by executing the following while in the directory that you cloned the repository into.

 .. code-block:: sh